 Friends of the Earth networks information to a variety of groups and individuals concerning pesticides and toxic chemicals.
-Some of our other water work can be viewed at the bottom of the water campaigns page.

 Since March 2012 this work has been unfunded, except for small donations.
 Donations are always gratefully accepted and go a very long way.
 Contact firstname.lastname@example.org for further information.

 If you have downloaded any of the following reports consider donating now, because the "Well May Soon Run Dry" and this resource will be lost.

 October 2015: Think Before You Spray.
 Garden Pesticides and Water Pollution

 April 2015: Australian Pesticide Map Takes Shape.

 Thanks to a kind anonymous donation in late 2014, Friends of the Earth has been busy compiling a pesticide map for Australia, highlighting key issues including spray drift and water pollution.
 The map also provides useful historical information.
 We would like to hear from you if you have information concerning pesticide related events, including spray drift

 June 2014: We have been recently contacted by a Canberra based group "ACT for Bees" who are concerned about the sale of neonicotinoid insecticides over the counter in the Canberra region.
 They have recently compiled this information information sheet concerning the role of neonicotinoid pesticides on bee populations.
 The information also includes details about brand names and which products consumers should avoid.
 PROTECTING BEES flyer.pdf (161.66 KB)

 Some of our recent work can be located below (you may also be interested in looking at FoE's Water Campaign as well for more information concerning drinking water):